neptune-ai/docs/docs/integrations/keras_integration.rst

 .. image:: ../_static/images/integrations/keras-integration/out2.png

 Notice that the **PARAMS** dictionary contains mostly model parameters like input size, epochs, metrics and so on.
-Now that you have initialized the parameters, in the next section, you'll create your model.
+After parameter initialization, you'll create your keras model.

 .. code-block:: python3